Blog

 • Angry outbursts

-He said certain routine activities such as walking down a street triggered intense memories of being in Iraq and induced panic-like symptoms such as fear, anxiety and feeling shaky.
+He said certain routine activities, such as walking down a street, triggered intense memories of Iraq and induced panic-like symptoms such as fear, anxiety, and shakiness.

 • Intrusive memories